mbalsara/crm/docs/BETTER_AUTH_FINAL_PLAN.md

 import { eq, ilike } from 'drizzle-orm';
 import type { Database } from '@crm/database';
 import { UserRepository } from '../users/repository';
-import { CompanyRepository } from '../companies/repository';
+import { CompanyRepository } from '../customers/repository';
 import { TenantRepository } from '../tenants/repository';
-import { companyDomains } from '../companies/schema';
+import { customerDomains } from '../customers/schema';
 import { betterAuthUser } from './better-auth-schema';
 import { logger } from '../utils/logger';